sagarbaver/Clean-Code-Notes/README.md

 #### Misleading comments

 Sometimes, with all the best intentions, a programmer makes a statement in his comments that isn't precise enough to be accurate.
 Consider for another moment the example of the previous section.
 The method does not return when `this.closed` becomes `true`.
 It returns if `this.closed` is `true`; otherwise, it waits for a blind time-out and then throws an exception if `this.closed` is still not true.
+The information in a comment may degrade over time to become mis-information.

 #### Mandated Comments